 Robin has been involved in detection work since 2001, beginning in wilderness and human remains detection (HRD), which expanded into disaster work.
 She trains and deploys with Nebraska Task Force 1 and Iowa Task Force 1.
-She now trains in other detection dog disciplines.
+She is a certified explosives and narcotics detection dog handler.

 Federal Emergency Management Agency (FEMA), where she is an instructor and evaluator for both live and HRD

 Alliance for Emergency Response Instructors and Examiners (AERIE), where she is a certified search manager, a search management instructor and Director of the Canine Branch

 National Association for Search and Rescue (NASAR), where she is a certified search manager, a search management instructor and Canine Lead Evaluator in most disciplines